 Afghani Gosh-e-Fil (Elephant Ear-Shaped Fried Pastry)

-220 grams (7 3/4 ounces, 1 2/3 cups) all-purpose flour, plus extra 30 g (1 oz) for dusting
+- 220 grams (7 3/4 ounces, 1 2/3 cups) all-purpose flour plus extra 30 g (1 oz) for dusting

-A pinch of salt
+- A pinch of salt

-1 tablespoon caster (superfine) sugar
+- 1 tablespoon caster sugar (superfine sugar)

-3-4 cardamom pods, seeds removed and ground
+- 3-4 cardamom pods seeds removed and ground

-40 grams (1 1/2 ounces, 3 tablespoons) unsalted butter, melted and cooled
+- 40 grams (1 1/2 ounces, 3 tablespoons) unsalted butter melted and cooled

-4 tablespoons whole milk
+- 4 tablespoons whole milk

-Vegetable oil for frying
+- Vegetable oil for frying

-1 tablespoon icing (confectioners’) sugar
+- 1 tablespoon icing sugar (confectioners' sugar)

-1 tablespoon ground pistachio
+- 1 tablespoon ground pistachio

-1 teaspoon pink dried rose petals
+- 1 teaspoon pink dried rose petals

-Sift the flour, salt, sugar and ground cardamom together in a large bowl.
+- Sift the flour, salt, sugar and ground cardamom together in a large bowl.

-Whisk the eggs, butter and milk together in another bowl, then pour this slowly into the flour and start to bring it together into a dough.
+- Whisk the eggs, butter and milk together in another bowl, then pour this slowly into the flour and start to bring it together into a dough.
 When it begins to combine and is sticky, place it on a floured surface.

-When ready to cook, roll the dough out on a floured surface into a thin sheet about 5 mm (1/4 inch) thick, then using a 5 cm (2 inch) round pastry cutter, cut out 15-20 circles.
+- When ready to cook, roll the dough out on a floured surface into a thin sheet about 5 mm (1/4 inch) thick, then using a 5 cm (2 inch) round pastry cutter, cut out 15-20 circles.
 Using your finger, form the circles into an 'ear' shape with a little point at one end.

-Heat the oil in a wok-like pan to 180 C (350 F) or until a cube of bread browns in 30 seconds.
+- Heat the oil in a wok-like pan to 180˚C (350˚F) or until a cube of bread browns in 30 seconds.
 Drop a few 'ears' into the hot oil over a medium heat, allow them to float to the top and deep-fry until light brown and crispy.
 Remove with a slotted spoon and drain on kitchen paper.
 Repeat until all the 'ears' are cooked.

 - Allow to cool, then dust with icing sugar and sprinkle with finely ground pistachios and rose petals.
 Store in an airtight jar for 1 week.